Sacred Kōyasan, created by Kōbō Daishi Kūkai

-Koyasan, 800meters above sea level, is located the heart of the northern mountain district of Kii Peninsula, central region of the Japanese Islands.
-Kobodai Kukai, have preached the Esoteric Buddhism Shingon Mikkyo into Japan from China and he developed the mountain area as a sanctuary of selfdiscipline.
-He established monasteries in Koyasan about 1200 years ago.
-The Shingon Mikkyo originated in India and come to China via the famed Silk Road.
-Mount Koyasan is the fruit of deep faith of one individual.
-It's long history and wish for eternal peace and welfare of mankind have been successfully maintained by the faithful followers of Kobodaishi.
+At 800 meters above sea level, Kōyasan is located in the heart of the northern mountain district of Kii Peninsula.
+Kōbō Daishi Kukai, who went to China and brought Shingon Esoteric Buddhism (which originated in India and reached China via the famed Silk Road) to Japan, developed this mountain area as a sanctuary for cultivation and discipline.
+He established monasteries in Kōyasan about 1200 years ago.
+Kōyasan (Mt.
+Kōya) is the fruit of the deep faith of one individual.
+Its long history and dedication to the eternal peace and welfare of mankind has been successfully maintained by the faithful followers of Kōbō Daishi.

 KCCN The Koyasan Cross-cultural Communication Network

 KCCN is a non-profit organization dedicated to providing accurate and useful information for all visitors wanting to learn more about Koyasan.

 For a long time, many subsidiary temples of Kongōbuji temple (headquarters of the Kōyasan branch of Shingon Buddhism) have been playing a role based on faith in and study of Esoteric Buddhism (also known as Mikkyō or Vajrayāna).
 In order to achieve this, in the Edo period they started offering accommodation for visitors to the mountain.
 Today, 52 out of 117 subsidiary temples in Kōyasan offer lodgings.
 The number of registered visitors exceeds one million annually.
 YŌCHI-IN is one of the main temples in Kōyasan.